Almond Flour Blueberry Waffles

 Jump to:

 I get asked for comfort food constantly.
 Pancakes.
 Burgers.
 Pizza.
 The classics.
-But when I’m cooking for clients who need to stay camera-ready, I can’t just drop diner food on the table and hope for the best.
+When I'm cooking for clients who need to stay camera-ready, I can't just drop diner food on the table and hope for the best.
+They want food that feels indulgent but keeps them energized and feeling good.
+That's the line I walk every day.

-Why these blueberry waffles work
+Why these almond flour waffles work

 stack of healthy blueberry mini waffles topped with yogurt, fresh blueberries and maple syrup drizzle